Chiku91/ClarifAI--My-own-personal-Chatbot/README.md

 Features

-.Interactive Chat: Communicate with the AI chatbot in real-time.
+->Interactive Chat: Communicate with the AI chatbot in real-time.

-.Customizable UI: The app features a modern, trending tech inspired design.
+->Customizable UI: The app features a modern, trending tech inspired design.

-.Fast Responses: Enjoy fast and accurate responses powered by advanced AI.
+->Fast Responses: Enjoy fast and accurate responses powered by advanced AI.

 TechStack Used:
-.Streamlit: For building the web app.
+->Streamlit: For building the web app.

-.OpenAI: For powering the AI model.
+->OpenAI: For powering the AI model.

-.Python: The primary programming language.
+->Python: The primary programming language.

-.API Integration: The app uses a custom OPENAI API to generate responses from the OPENAI model.
+->API Integration: The app uses a custom OPENAI API to generate responses from the OPENAI model.